dylanfprice/hutmap/README.md

 $ scripts/deploy_dreamhost.sh
 ```

 Re-run this script any time you need to deploy.
+Note that due to caching on the
+server it will take 10 minutes for any changes to show up on the site.

 ### Full Deploy ###
 Follow the same steps as Partial Deploy above, but at the last step run the following instead: